 Know Your Off-Base Housing Options

-Unless your job school is over 20 weeks long (at one location) your dependants will not be allowed to travel to basic training at government expense.
-During your basic training and job school you will receive BAH based on the area that your dependants reside.
-When you are moved to your first permanent duty station your dependants can join you there at government expense.
+Unless your job school is over 20 weeks long (at one location) your dependents will not be allowed to travel to basic training at government expense.
+During your basic training and job school you will receive BAH based on the area that your dependents reside.
+When you are moved to your first permanent duty station your dependents can join you there at government expense.
 If for whatever reason you choose not to have them join you then BAH will be paid at the "with dependent" rate based on your duty station.
-Where your dependants live will not be taken into consideration when determining your BAH payments.
-In order to qualify for on-base family housing your dependants must be living with you.
+Where your dependents live will not be taken into consideration when determining your BAH payments.
+In order to qualify for on-base family housing your dependents must be living with you.

 What about the Army National Guard and the Military Reserves?